Which city is cheaper, Rome or Tallinn?

 There are many up and coming restaurants in the Tallinn area.
 Food is affordable and hearty.
 Many dishes incorporate rye bread, pork, smoked fish, potatoes, or dairy products.
 You'll also find a lot of variation in dishes between seasons.

-Rome is a must-see party destination.
+Rome is a world class party destination.
 You'll find a huge concentration of bars and clubs in the Testaccio area.
 There are late night clubs with salsa dancing, merengue, and live DJ's spinning every type of music.

-Tallinn is well-known for its shopping.
+Browsing through shops is a popular activity in Tallinn.
 There's a mix of quirky shops and recognizable brands around town.
 Old town is a popular shopping area, as is nearby Kalamaja.
 Visitors enjoy picking up marzipan, local crafts, and unique art.

-Tallinn and Rome are both fun to visit as a couple.
+Tallinn and Rome are both high quality to visit as a couple.

 Tallinn makes for a fun place to visit for a couple.
 Filled with gardens, romantic walks, and impressive views, this city makes for a great couple's getaway.
 Base yourself in the city's beautiful old town and dine in one of the many local restaurants.
 There are also nice hotels around town that are great for couples.